Dango, A Traditional Japanese Sweet You must Try!

-Dango is rice dumpling.
 The basic ingredient is mochi rice flour.
-There are many different varieties of dango which are usually named after the various seasoning served on or with.
-Following dango are regularly eaten.
+There are many different varieties of dango which are usually named after the various seasonings served on or with the treat.

-“Anko” is Commonly known as (sweetened) red bean paste, while ingredients other than azuki are used on rare occasions.
+“Anko” is commonly known as sweetened red bean paste, though other ingredients are used on rare occasions.

-“Goma dango” is sesami seeds.
+“Goma dango” is made with sesame seeds.
 It is both sweet and salty.

-“Kinako” is a toasted soy flour.
-“Kushi dango” is a Dango held by a skewer.
+“Kushi dango” is a dango held by a skewer.

-“Mitarashi dango” is overed with a syrup made from shouyu (soy sauce), sugar and starch.
+“Mitarashi dango” is covered with syrup made from shouyu (soy sauce), sugar, and starch.

-“Hanami dango” has three colors, Hanami dango is traditionally made during Sakura-viewing season.
-Hence the name Hanami (Hanami means “flower viewing”; hana meaning “flower”, and mi meaning “to see”).
+“Hanami dango” has three colors.
+Hanami dango is typically made only during sakura-viewing season in early April.
+Hence the name hanami which means “flower viewing” (hana meaning “flower” and mi meaning “to see”).

 Wagashi is often served with green tea.

-If you like Wagashi, why don’t you take a chance to experience making Wagashi in Japan?
+If you are interested in Wagashi, why don’t you try experience making dango in Japan?